edubart/minicoro/README.md

 # Complete Example

-The following is a more complete example, generating fibonacci numbers:
+The following is a more complete example, generating Fibonacci numbers:

 ```c
 #define MINICORO_IMPL